 - What is the cost of hernia mesh removal?

-- Can there be hernia mesh problems years later?
+- Can there be hernia mesh complications and problems years later?

 Mesh entwined with nerves